pnkfelix/presentations/qcon-london2016/src/a02_ownership.md

  * `home` must instead be some kind of *reference* to a `Home`

+## So we will need references {.center}

+> We can solve any problem by introducing an extra level of indirection

+-- David J. Wheeler

 ## a truth: Ownership *is* important {.center}

 ## Ownership is important